pdobacz/hydrachain/hc_consensus_explained.md

  - it is NotLocked (i.e. it had not seen a valid proposal and timed out in the previous round) or
  - it received a VoteInstruction (which proves that +1/3 of the nodes are already locked on a different block)
+ - it received a valid proposal H,R with a NoQuorum(R-1) LockSet, for R > R0

 Nodes must vote in every round (e.g. repeating older votes but signed for the new round)